Preparing students for a lifetime of research and science-based careers.

 The M.S. degree is intended for students choosing to gain experience in scientific research.

 The Ph.D. is the highest degree in biology.
 Working with many of our top notch professors, students are trained to be expert research scientists in their field of choice.
+Students may choose to specialize in bioinformatics, integrative biology or neuroscience.

 Application requirements can be found at Graduate School Admission Requirements and include: